All posts

 So, you’ve finally grown your email list big enough.
 Now, it’s time to learn how to verify email addresses to keep that list clean, improve deliverability, and decrease your bounce rate.

-What is email verification (and how is it different from email validation)
+What is email verification (and how it is different from email validation)

 If only you knew how much time and effort it took me to find out the exact difference between these two.